Everest Base Camp Trek by Road

 After this, you will have to walk on a challenging ascent that leads to the Thukla Pass (4,830m).
 Let us tell you that Thukla is home to a memorial site honoring climbers who lost their lives on Everest.
 This amazing settlement in the lap of the Himalayas also offers stunning views of Pumori (7,161m), Lingtren (6,749m), and Khumbutse (6,636m).
 The trial from Thukla Pass to Lobuche is comparatively gentle, which makes it easy for us to finish the day's journey.

 As you enter Lobuche, you will find yourself in a remote village nestled beneath towering peaks.
-Take your time to stroll around the village before having dinner and going into your room.
+Take your time to stroll around the village before having dinner and going to your room.

 Remember that the path from Gorakshep to EBC is challenging, with loose rocks and glacial debris.
 However, the excitement of reaching the base of the world's highest mountain keeps you motivated.
 Upon arriving at the Everest Base Camp, you might feel like your life is now complete.
 Seriously, the scenes we get make this place the greatest achievement.
 Take your time to watch the Khumbu Icefall, and other mountains, and play with snow before we make our way back to Gorakshep.
 As the weather and climatic conditions of EBC are unstable and unpredictable, we will not spend much time here.
 However, we believe that you have captured as many photos and videos as possible during this short stay.

 On the twelfth day, we begin the descending journey in the 15-Day Everest Base Camp Trek via road package.
-After having breakfast in Pheriche, we will go for a long walk which covers 20 kilometers and requires us to walk for about 6 to 7 hours.
+After having breakfast in Pheriche, we will go for a long walk, which covers 20 kilometers and requires us to walk for about 6 to 7 hours.
 As this is a descending journey, the walk will not be as difficult as it was while we ascended.
-Due to that reason, you will be able to cover a huge distance within a short time.
+For that reason, you will be able to cover a huge distance within a short time.

 We will walk on a trail that passes through rhododendron forests and crosses suspension bridges over the Imja Khola and Dudh Koshi Rivers.
 Also, there is a significant thing that you will notice.
 It is that, as you lose altitude, the landscape gradually transforms from rocky alpine terrain back to lush greenery.
 After a while, we will have to go for a short climb before reaching Tengboche, where you can visit the monastery one more time.
 From here, we will finally reach Namche Bazaar by crossing some other settlements, including Phunki Tenga and Kyangjuma.